Written by CorpsAfrica/Malawi Volunteer Mr. Limbani Kamanga

 Hello!
-My name is Limbani Kamanga - some people call me Ada Kamanga - and I am one of the 12 pioneering CorpsAfrica volunteers in Malawi.
-As you may know, CorpsAfrica has recently expanded to Malawi and Senegal in its continued effort to address development challenges in neglected African communities using local human resource, particularly the youth.
+My name is Limbani Kamanga – some people call me Ada Kamanga – and I am one of the 12 pioneering CorpsAfrica Volunteers in Malawi.
+As you may know, CorpsAfrica has recently expanded to Malawi and Senegal in its continued effort to address development challenges in neglected African communities using local human resources, particularly the youth.
 I am excited to be a part of this initiative.

-"But, who is Limbani," you may be wondering.
+“But, who is Limbani,” you may be wondering.
 Well, here is my brief backstory.
-I am a young and enthuastic Malawian, and I hail from Nkhata-Bay.
+I am a young and enthusiastic Malawian, and I hail from Nkhata-Bay.
 Academically, I hold a BA in International Relations, which I obtained in 2015 at the College of Wooster.
-Within the IR discipline, I have vested interest in development issues, particularly issues relating to the African continent.
+Within the IR discipline, I have a vested interest in development issues, particularly issues relating to the African continent.
 I guess this explains why I am with CorpsAfrica at the moment.

-A Brief Profile of My Site: Located in Chiradzulu, a district that neighbors Blantyre (Malawi's main commercial city), my site is within Group Village Headman (GVH) Likoswe area.
+A Brief Profile of My Site: Located in Chiradzulu, a district that neighbors Blantyre (Malawi’s main commercial city), my site is within the Group Village Headman (GVH) Likoswe area.
 Interestingly, I am almost 35 minutes away from Limbe, such that a one-way minibus ride to Limbe costs approximately K300.00 ($1 = K750).
-This means, in terms of proximity to a "proper" city, I am better off than most of my fellow volunteers.
+This means, that in terms of proximity to a “proper” city, I am better off than most of my fellow volunteers.
 But, fundamentally speaking, this aspect, does not make my job easier by any means.
 I still have to abide by the same rules as stipulated in the CorpsAfrica handbook.
-Anyway, GVH Likoswe's area is subdivided into 9 villages, namely: Likoswe, Nkumba, Magombo, Nancho, Ntepere, Thamangiwa, Nkasa, Mwenye, and Mzembere.
+Anyway, GVH Likoswe’s area is subdivided into 9 villages, namely: Likoswe, Nkumba, Magombo, Nancho, Ntepere, Thamangiwa, Nkasa, Mwenye, and Mzembere.
 I will be spending the rest of 2016 and probably the beginning of 2017 in these 9 villages.

-I hope you will be keeping up with my endeavors, through this space, as I try to find my feet in GVH Likoswe area.
+I hope you will be keeping up with my endeavors, through this space, as I try to find my feet in the GVH Likoswe area.
 Thank you all.